ENTER KEYWORDS AND HIT ENTER

 Q. Where did you grow up?

-I was born in Islington but moved when I was small to Clacton On Sea where I grew up.
-Simon and I met as students, aged 19, and then lived in Amsterdam for 8 years prior to moving to Herefordshire.
-We chose Ross-On-Wye to move to upon our return to the UK because I had such fond childhood memories of camping holidays amidst the beautiful countryside, pretty villages and sheep, so a part of me grew up here too!
+I was born in Hornsey, London but moved to Clacton On Sea as a young child.
+Simon and I met as students (actually on my 19th birthday) and then lived in Amsterdam for 8 years prior to moving to Herefordshire.
+We chose Ross-On-Wye for our return to the UK because I had fond childhood memories of camping holidays amidst the beautiful countryside, pretty villages and sheep, so a part of me grew up here too!

 Q. What’s your favourite contemporary piece?